guptam/kylo-docs-test/KyloFrequentlyAskedQuestions.rst

 restricted from creating new types of pipelines without a formal approval process.

-Cannew feeds be created in automated fashion instead of manually through the UI?
+Can new feeds be created in automated fashion instead of manually through the UI?
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-You could write scripts that use Kylo APIs to generate those feeds.
+Yes via Kylo's REST API.
 See Swagger documentation (above).

 Tool Comparisons
 ================

-Is it similar to Cloudera Navigator, Apache Atlas
+Is Kylo's metadata support similar to Cloudera Navigator, Apache Atlas
 -------------------------------------------------

 In some ways.
 Kylo is not trying to compete with these and could certainly